Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 From the genius mind of Hideo Kojima, Death Stranding is his most bizarre creation yet.
 The game sees you delivering supplies to various outposts and overcoming any obstacles that stand in your way.
 This can be as simple as hiking across some rough terrain or as tricky as avoiding the game’s supernatural enemies, the ‘BTs.’

-That might sound as dull as dishwater to some, but it’s not the destination that’s important; it’s the journey.
-There’s something undeniably captivating about Death Stranding’s world and its characters.
+That might sound as dull as dishwater to some, but it’s not the destination that’s important – it’s the journey.
+There’s something undeniably captivating about Death Stranding’s world and its characters that it’s easy to lose hours at a time as you trudge across the game’s beautiful landscapes.

-Death Stranding: Director’s Cut is part of PlayStation Plus Premium and PlayStation Plus Extra.
+Death Stranding: Director’s Cut is free with PlayStation Plus Premium and PlayStation Plus Extra.

 9. Demon’s Souls 🏰